exmachina-dev/armaz/doc/source/protocol-serial.rst

 ----------------
 ExmEisla protocol does not provides a way to transmit data types along with data.
 Therefore, all devices must know what data type is expected.

+Numeric data is transmitted little-endian.
+However, bytes are encoded with MSBit first.

+i.e.
+    ``>>> 3 # is transmitted as b'\x03\x00\x00\x00'``

-For simplification, the following data types are recognized.
+For simplification, only the following data types are recognized.

 String
 ^^^^^^